 Also in 2014, Drs.
 William A. Bauman and Ann M. Spungen of the center were awarded Samuel J. Hyman Service to America medals in the category of Science and Environment for their contributions in the understanding and treatment of medical consequences following SCI.
 The Service to America medals are presented annually by the Partnership for Public Service to honor excellence in the federal civil service.

-10-year clinical trial—In 2015, researchers at VA's Cleveland FES Center and Case Western Reserve University completed a 10-year clinical trial to test a surgically implanted electrical stimulation system in people with SCI.
+10-year clinical trial—In 2015, researchers at VA's Advanced Platform Technology (APT) Center and Case Western Reserve University completed a 10-year clinical trial to test a surgically implanted electrical stimulation system in people with SCI.
 During the surgery, electrodes are implanted in muscles of the trunk and legs, and leads are connected to a stimulator.

 By stimulating muscles, the system activates muscles to allow for standing, better balance, and exercise.
 Patients are given functional training and rehabilitation using the stimulation system, and are prescribed a course of exercise.
 Lab tests focus on strength, balance, and patients' abilities with or without the system.